 The road south from La Paz toward Los Cabos passes through a stretch of Baja California Sur that most travelers treat as transition rather than destination.
 By the time the highway reaches El Pescadero at kilometer 59, the Pacific side of the peninsula asserts itself: dry hills, productive flatlands, and a coastal microclimate that sustains small-scale agriculture alongside fishing communities.
 Agricole Cocina de Campo sits precisely in that zone, and the name telegraphs its orientation.
 Cocina de campo translates literally as field kitchen, and in Baja's context that carries specific meaning: the cooking is anchored to what the surrounding land and sea produce, not to a supply chain running in from elsewhere.

-This is a dining format that has become increasingly significant across Mexico's gastronomy over the past decade.
-The same sourcing logic that defines Animalón in Valle de Guadalupe and Olivea Farm to Table in Ensenada further north operates here in the Baja Sur corridor: the kitchen's identity is inseparable from its geography, and sourcing proximity becomes a form of editorial statement on the plate.
+This dining format has become a defining part of Mexico's gastronomy over the past decade.
+The same sourcing logic that defines Animalón in Valle de Guadalupe and Olivea Farm to Table in Ensenada further north operates here in the Baja Sur corridor: the kitchen's identity is inseparable from its geography.
 At the national level, that conversation runs through restaurants like Pujol in Mexico City and Alcalde in Guadalajara, but in Baja Sur it takes a distinctly agrarian, unhurried character.

 The Ingredient Logic of El Pescadero